google/xls/docs_src/ir_semantics.md

 or equal number of bits to `i`.

-Code generation support for `dynamic_counted_for` is limited because the pipeline generator cannot handle an unkown trip count.
+Code generation support for `dynamic_counted_for` is limited because the pipeline generator cannot handle an unknown trip count.

 #### **`counted_for`**